HendrikPetertje/rails-with-webpack/README.md

 see what versions I'm using.

-We'll check if our server is running on development or test and if so if the application.js on localhost port 3035 (webpack-dev-server) is reachable.
-If so we link our `<script src>` to the webpack-dev-server.
+We'll check if our server is running on development or test and if so if the application.js on localhost port 3035 (webpack-dev-server) is reachable, then we link our `<script src>` to the webpack-dev-server.
 If not, we'll serve the application.js from our pointer.
 If neither are available we'll throw an error telling the user to enable either one of the two.